cutonbuminband/rcounting/README.md

 ### Thread Logging

 The package has functionality for logging threads which can be invoked by typing `rcounting log`.
 The default behaviour is to log the latest complete thread (as found in the [directory](http://reddit.com/r/counting/wiki/directory), saving the output to csv files.
 You can specify that you want to log a different threads, want to log a while chain of threads, or want to store the output in a database instead.
-Try typing `rcounting log_thread --help` to see a more detailed usage explanation.
+Try typing `rcounting log_thread -h` to see a more detailed usage explanation.

 ### Validation
 The package can also validate threads according to specific rules.
 This is done by typing `rcounting validate`, and the program takes an additional `--rule` parameter specifying which rule should be checked.
 The following options are available: